gulfiliz/gulfiliz.github.io/_posts/2026-03-14-logical-operators-code-geometry.md

-The automorphism group $$\text{Aut}(\mathcal{C})$$ of a stabilizer code: the set of physical operations that map the code to itself — that permute codewords among codewords.
+The automorphism group $$\text{Aut}(\mathcal{C})$$ of a stabilizer code: the set of physical operations that map the code to itself, that permute codewords among codewords.

 $$\text{Aut}(\mathcal{C}) \leq \mathcal{C}_n$$